moq-wg/moq-transport/draft-lcurley-moq-transport.md

 ### Track Naming and Scopes {#track-fn}

 In MoQTransport, every track has a *track name* and a *track namespace* associated with it.
-If two or more different tracks belong to the same track namespace, they have to be announced atomically (see {{message-announce}}).
 A track name identifies an individual track within the namespace.

 A tuple of a track name and a track namespace together is known as *a full track name*: